Symmetry, Thermodynamics and Topology in Active Matter: Topological defects

-For active nematics a striking new phenomenon emerges.
+\paragraph{\mcm{Active defects as a gas of self-propelled Coulomb charges.}} For active nematics a striking new phenomenon emerges.
 Defect-antidefect pairs are spontaneously created and annihilated~\cite{sanchez2012spontaneous}.
-Furthermore the elementary +1/2 strength disclinations become self-propelled.
-In a ``dry'' system this happens through the emergent rectification of the random uniaxial motion of the nematogens by the polar defect structure \cite{narayan2007long}.
-When hydrodynamics is included, it occurs by virtue of a monopole moment of velocity at their defect cores arising from the induced dipolar fluid flow determined by the nematic texture of the defect~\cite{giomi2013defect,pismen2013dynamics} (Fig.~\ref{fig:defects}).
+Furthermore the elementary +1/2 strength disclinations become \SR{self-propelled \cite{narayan2007long}}.
+When hydrodynamic flows are included, \mcm{self-propulsion originates} by virtue of a monopole moment of velocity at the defect cores arising from the induced dipolar fluid flow determined by the nematic texture of the defect~\cite{giomi2013defect,pismen2013dynamics} (Fig.~\ref{fig:defects}).
 The +1/2 defect has a two-fold symmetric comet-like pattern with a head and a tail that define a local polarization vector.
 The -1/2 strength anti-defect, in contrast, is not directly self-propelled by virtue of a three-fold symmetry in its nematic texture and vanishing fluid velocity at the defect core.
 The value of the self-propulsion velocity of a +1/2 defect is proportional to the activity, at least perturbatively.
-Self-propulsion means that the dynamics of the separation between a +1/2 and -1/2 defect pair is determined by both the passive effective Coulomb attraction mediated by nematic elasticity and the self-propulsion.
-In particular self-propulsion can oppose Coulomb attraction.
-For sufficiently high activity a defect pair can even dynamically unbind, suggesting an active version of the BKT transition~\cite{shankar2018defect}.
-Once defects are spontaneously created one must develop a many-body treatment of defects as quasiparticles, just as electron-positron pair creation requires the formalism of quantum electrodynamics.